AgaMiko/plastic-object-detection/content/authors/wimlds/_index.md

 ---
 # Display name
-title: Women in Machine Learning and Data Science
+title: WiMLDS

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Trójmiasto
+role:  Women in Machine Learning and Data Science Trójmiasto

 # Username (this should match the folder name)
 authors: